awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToOracleInstance.md

 After Amazon RDS provisions your Oracle DB instance, you can use any standard SQL client application to connect to the DB instance\.
 In this topic, you connect to a DB instance that is running the Oracle database engine by using Oracle SQL Developer or SQL\*Plus\.

-For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating an Oracle DB instance and connecting to a database on an Oracle DB instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md)\.
+For an example that walks you through the process of creating and connecting to a sample DB instance, see [Creating and connecting to an Oracle DB instance](CHAP_GettingStarted.CreatingConnecting.Oracle.md)\.

 **Topics**
 + [Finding the endpoint of your Oracle DB instance](USER_Endpoint.md)